joycexjl/BackgroundMatting/README.md

 - **Datasets**: Incorporates the P3M dataset for high-quality portrait images and the BG20K dataset for diverse background images.
 - **Backbone Network**: Upgrades the backbone network to MobileNetV3 for better efficiency and accuracy.

 The implementation is adapted to run on the University of Michigan's Great Lakes High-Performance Computing Cluster.

+You can test the trained model online on [huggingface](https://huggingface.co/spaces/Shangyunle/Background-Matting).

 ---